Nomination and Selection Criteria and Process

 The Selectors are appointed by the Executive Director after agreeing to serve and can be terminated only by retirement or resignation as long as they participate regularly via email.

-The major function of the Selection Committee is to ensure the integrity of the entire process, coordinate the annual selection meeting in January and assist with the annual HOF induction ceremonies in the Spring/Summer of each year.
+The major function of the Selection Committee is to ensure the integrity of the entire process and assist with the annual HOF induction ceremonies in the Spring/Summer of each year.

 A ballot will be mailed no later than February 1st to all members of the Selection Committee with instructions attached.